French hood: History in England

-In September 1537, Lady Lisle, a Tudor noblewoman whose correspondence is widely documented, requested from the merchant William le Gras: "many hats, such as the ladies wear in France, for now the ladies here follow the French fashion."
-Despite its growth in popularity, the then-Queen Jane Seymour apparently forbade her ladies from wearing the French hood.
-John Husee informed Lady Lisle that her daughter, an attendant to the Queen, was required to instead wear a "bonnet and frontlet of velvet", lamenting that it "became her nothing so well as the French hood."
+However, English women at the time mostly wore the gable hood, and the French hood did not achieve much popularity in England until the 1530s and 1540s.
+In September 1537, Lady Lisle requested from the merchant William le Gras: "many hats, such as the ladies wear in France, for now the ladies here follow the French fashion."
+Despite its growth in popularity, Queen Jane Seymour apparently forbade her ladies from wearing the French hood, perhaps because it had been favoured by her executed predecessor Anne Boleyn.
+John Husee informed Lady Lisle that her daughter, Anne Bassett, an attendant to the Queen, was required to instead wear a "bonnet and frontlet of velvet", lamenting that it "became her nothing so well as the French hood."